ilabcode/pyhgf/docs/source/notebooks/2-Continuous_HGF.md

 ### The three-level continuous Hierarchical Gaussian Filter
 #### Create the model
 The three-level HGF can add a meta-volatility layer to the model.
 This can be useful if we suspect that the volatility of the time series is not stable across time and we would like our model to learn it.
-Here, we create a new {ref}`pyhgf.model.HGF` instance, setting the number of levels to `3`.
+Here, we create a new {py:class}`pyhgf.model.HGF` instance, setting the number of levels to `3`.
 Note that we are extending the size of the dictionaries accordingly.

 ```{code-cell} ipython3
 three_levels_continuous_hgf = HGF(